FaiyadRahman/Secrets/README.md

 # Whisper-Clone
-This is a simple clone of the Whisper Website
+This webapp lets users share their secrets online annonymmously.
+This was heavily inspired by the Whisper website.